The Tough, Dependable Bluebird Mountain Hydrangea

 Do Bluebird Mountain Hydrangeas Like Sun or Shade?

-Landscape Design Ideas for Mountain Hydrangea
+Landscaping Ideas for Bluebird Mountain Hydrangea

-Mixed Border Planting: Create a mixed border planting with mountain hydrangeas along with other complementary shade-loving plants such as astilbe, ferns, and Japanese forest grass.
+Mixed Border Planting: Create a mixed border planting with Bluebird mountain hydrangeas along with other complementary shade-loving plants such as astilbe, ferns, and Japanese forest grass.
 This will add layers of texture and color to your garden.

-Woodland Garden: Incorporate mountain hydrangeas into a woodland garden setting.
+Woodland Garden: Incorporate Bluebird mountain hydrangeas into a woodland garden setting.
 Under the dappled shade of trees, these hydrangeas will thrive and provide a provide flowers all summer long.

 Accent Planting: Use mountain hydrangeas as accent plants to highlight certain areas of the garden.
 Planting near a water feature or along a pathway can draw attention to these beautiful shrubs.

-Foundation Planting: Incorporate mountain hydrangeas into your foundation planting to add visual interest and soften the lines of your home.
+Foundation Planting: Incorporate Bluebird mountain hydrangeas into your foundation planting to add visual interest and soften the lines of your home.
 They work well when paired with partial-shade loving evergreen shrubs like Himalayan sweetbox (Sarcococca hookeriana var. humilis) or spreading Japanese plum yew.

 Mass Planting: Create a striking display by mass planting mountain hydrangeas in larger garden areas, like a shady slope or property line.
-Soften a wooden fence with a row of mountain hydrangeas running along the length, or fill up a shaded side yard with a mass planting of mountain hydrangeas next to a stepping stone pathway.